On measuring unboundedness of the $H^\infty$-calculus for generators of analytic semigroups: Discussion and Outlook

 \subsection{Final remarks and outlook}

-Let us conclude by mentioning the well-known relation between analytic semigroup generators and Tadmor-Ritt operators, see e.g.\ \cite{haasesectorial,Vitse2005b,Vitse05}.
-A bounded operator $T$ is called \textit{Tadmor-Ritt} if its spectrum lies in the closed unit disc and its resolvent satisfies that
+Let us conclude by mentioning the well-known relation between analytic semigroup generators and Tadmor--Ritt operators, see e.g.\ \cite{haasesectorial,Vitse2005b,Vitse05}.
+A bounded operator $T$ is called \textit{Tadmor--Ritt} if its spectrum lies in the closed unit disc and its resolvent satisfies that

 see \cite{Ritt53,TadmorLAA}.
-Such operators are of interest in studying stability of numerical schemes.
+Such operators are of interest in the study of stability of numerical schemes.
 Moreover, they can be seen as the discrete counterpart of sectorial operators.
-In \cite{Vitse04,Vitse2005b} Vitse discussed $H^{\infty}$- and Besov space functional calculi for Tadmor-Ritt operators with similar ideas as in the continuous case, \cite{Vitse05}.
+In \cite{Vitse04,Vitse2005b}, Vitse discussed $H^{\infty}$- and Besov space functional calculi for Tadmor--Ritt operators with similar ideas as in the continuous case, \cite{Vitse05}.
 It seems natural to use discrete versions of the techniques used in this paper to improve these results.
-This is subject to on-going work, \cite{SchwenningerZwartTadmorRitt}.\\ We point out that in Theorems \ref{thm1} and \ref{thm:expstab} the operator $A$ need not be densely defined.
-Thus, in the view of analytic semigroups, $e_{t}(A)$ need not be strongly continuous at $0$, see \cite[Chapter 3.3]{haasesectorial}. \\ Looking back to Propositions \ref{prop1} and \ref{prop2} which served as a starting point to study $\|(fe_{\veps})\|$ to quantify the (un)boundedness, we can ask ourselves which other functions $g_{\veps}$ with $g_{\veps}\mapsto 1$ as $\veps\to0$ can be studied in order to characterize a bounded calculus.
-Moreover, one could consider $g_{\veps}(z)=z^{\veps}e^{-\veps z}$ which yields that $fg_{\veps}\in\HinfO(\Sigma_{\delta})$ for $f\in\Hinf(\Sigma_{\delta})$.\\ An interesting question is how Theorem \ref{thm:sqfctestlog} generalizes to general Banach spaces.
+Such results were recently obtained by the author, \cite{SchwenningerTR}.\\ We point out that in Theorems \ref{thm1} and \ref{thm:expstab} the operator $A$ need not be densely defined.
+Thus, in the view of analytic semigroups, $e_{t}(A)$ need not be strongly continuous at $0$, see \cite[Sec.~3.3]{haasesectorial}.

+Looking back to Propositions \ref{prop1} and \ref{prop3} which served as a starting point to study $\|(fe_{\veps})\|$ to quantify the (un)boundedness, we can ask ourselves which other functions $g_{\veps}$ with $g_{\veps}\to 1$ as $\veps\to0$ can be studied in order to characterize a bounded calculus.
+For example, one could consider $g_{\veps}(z)=z^{\veps}e^{-\veps z}$ which yields that $fg_{\veps}\in\HinfO(\Sigma_{\delta})$ for $f\in\Hinf(\Sigma_{\delta})$.\\ Another question is how Theorem \ref{thm:sqfctestlog} generalizes to general Banach spaces.
 As Theorem \ref{thm:McIntosh} is not true on general Banach spaces, one has to use generalized square function estimates to characterize bounded $\Hinf$-calculus then, see e.g.\ \cite{cowlingdoustmcintoshyagi,haakthesis,KunstmannWeis04}.
 This is subject to future work.